grmtek/grmdash/README.md

 `python3 -m flask run`

-If you want to have the app autoupdate based on changes, run it in debug mode
+If you want to have the app autoupdate based on code changes or page refreshes, run it in debug mode

 `python3 -m flask run --debug`